life423/drewclark.io-portfolio/APP-STARTUP-GUIDE.md

 If you see CORS errors in the browser console:

-1. Ensure the backend is running on port 3001
+1. Ensure the backend is running on port 3000
-2. Check that frontend is making requests to the correct URL
+2. Check that frontend is making requests to the correct URL (/api/* should be proxied to the backend)
 3. Restart both servers if the issue persists

 ## 🐳 Docker Usage